 How They Work

-Not all period panties are created equal.
+Not all period underwear is created equal.
 Some have better absorbency levels than others and some have removable pads built into them.
 Discussions as to whether period panties are best for lighter days over much heavier ones are still going on.
 Use of period panties as a primary collection method is not recommended when you’re away from home.
 We’ll let you decide what works best for your monthly visitor from our recommendations below.